rranauro/ObjTree/README.md

 #node-ObjTree.js

-node-ObjTree.js is a parser/generater for XML source code and JavaScript object.
-The original version is [XML.ObjTree](http://www.kawa.net/works/js/xml/objtree-e.html) developed by Yusuke Kawasaki.
-It is modified by Ronald Ranauro so that it can be used both in the [node.js](http://nodejs.org) and browser.
+Based on the original version is [XML.ObjTree](http://www.kawa.net/works/js/xml/objtree-e.html) developed by Yusuke Kawasaki. node-ObjTree.js is a parser/generater for XML source code and JavaScript objects.
+We modified it by testing for [node.js](http://nodejs.org) and adding [xmldom](https://github.com/jindw/xmldom.git), which emulates browser data structures on the server side.
+In this way ObjTree.js can be used in server applications and in the browser.
+We changed nothing in Yusuke's code, though we include his documentation here for convenience.

 ##Download